-When sitting on your drums, the position of your hi-hat should be just to the left of your case.
-Attach hi-hat cymbals to your support bar with a clutch that secures the top cymbal to the bar.
-This allows you to open and close the hi-hat.
-Make sure your hi-hat pedal is in a position where your foot can comfortably reach you.
+When sitting on your drums, the hi-hat should be positioned just to the left of you.
+Attach the hi-hat cymbal to your support bar with a clutch that secures the top cymbal to the bar to allow you to open and close the hi-hat.
+Make sure your hi-hat pedal is located in a comfortable position within reach.

-It is important that your hi-hat cymbals feel higher than your trap.
-Setting your hi-hat to the same height as your trap, or lower could make it harder to hit.
+Your hi-hat cymbals should feel higher than the trap.
+If the hi-hat is at the same height as the trap or lower, it could make it harder to hit.